 A third approach understands the principle of 1 John 1:7 to be the basis for the efficacy of confession.
-The present tense of the verb expresses a present tense reality true for every believer that is actuated only when the condition of confession is met (1 John 1:9).
-Whenever the believer sins, he violates the righteous standard of The sin, whether overt or mental, relatively minor or God. heinous, has already been paid for by the substitutionary death of The term blood of Christ (1 John 1:7) identifies the Christ. redemptive penalty paid for by Christ on the cross (1 Peter 1:18-19).
+The present tense of the verb expresses the ongoing reality that the death of Christ on the cross is the basis for post-salvation cleansing from sin.
+Thus, because the sin penalty is paid in full, and God's righteousness has been satisfied, the believer can be cleansed of sin, when condition of confession is met (1 John 1:9).
+Whenever the believer sins, he violates the righteous standard of God.
+The sin, whether overt or mental, relatively minor or heinous, has already been paid for by the penal, substitutionary death of Christ.
+The term "blood of Christ" (1 John 1:7) identifies the redemptive penalty paid for by Christ on the cross (1 Peter 1:18-19).
 Because Christ paid the penalty in full, post-salvation forgiveness of sin is available.
-We find the condition in 1:9, confession, which means to acknowledge, admit, sin.
+We find the condition in 1:9, confession, which means to acknowledge or to admit, sin.

 Often confession is focused on as the key element of 1 John 1:9.
-If confession is so crucial, why is this verse the only place it is mentioned.
-Although the concept of confession is alluded to in other contexts, focusing on confession in 1 John 1:9 too often obscures the larger and more significant concept of cleansing.
-The verb kathariz $\bar{o}$ , "to cleanse, purify, to be ritually or morally pure" (see 1:7 and 1:9) is, by virtue of repetition the crucial element.
-Confession is merely the means by which cleansing takes place.
-Once the focus has shifted from confession to cleansing, it will be evident that the doctrine of cleansing from post salvation sin to recover fellowship with God, scripture affirms repeatedly, though nuanced for each dispensation.
+If confession is so crucial, some ask, why is this verse the only place it is mentioned?
+The reality is that synonyms for confession, such as self-judgment (1 Cor.
+11:28) are alluded to in other contexts.
+When the focus of discussion is isolated to confession in 1 John 1:9, the larger and more significant concept of cleansing becomes obscured.
+The verb $\kappa\alpha\theta\alpha\rho$ ($\kappa\alpha$), "to cleanse, purify, to be ritually or morally pure" (see 1:7 and 1:9) is, by virtue of repetition the crucial element.
+The cognate verb $\kappa\alpha\theta\alpha$ ($\kappa\alpha$) is used by Jesus to describe the purification of the fruit bearing branch, so that it will bear more fruit (John 15:2).
+Confession is merely the means by which cleansing must place.
+Once the focus has shifted from confession to cleansing, it will be evident that the doctrine of cleansing from post salvation sin to recover fellowship with God, is affirmed repeatedly throughout Scripture, though nuanced for each dispensation.

-&lt;sup>2 Zane C. Hodges, The Epistles of John: Walking in the Light of God's Love (Irving, TX: Grace Evangelical Society, 1999), 60-62.
-Gaebelein, Holy Spirit, 76.
+3 Zane C. Hodges, The Epistles of John: Walking in the Light of God's Love (Irving, TX: Grace Evangelical Society, 1999).
+60-62.

+4 Gaebelein, Holy Spirit, 76.

-Four times the adjective katharos, "clean, pure, morally or ritually pure," is used in a context in the Gospel of John (John 13:10, 11; 15:3) similar to that of 1 John.
-The use of this predicate adjective in those passages describes the positional cleansing from sin that occurs for every believer at salvation.
+Four times the adjective katharos, "clean, pure, morally or ritually pure," is used in a context in the Gospel of John (John 13:10, 11; 15:3) similar to that of 1 John.5 The use of this predicate adjective in John 13:10b, 11 and 15:3 describes the positional cleansing from sin that occurs for every believer at salvation.
+However, Jesus contrasted the katharos of John 13:10b, and 13:11, with his use of the word in John 13:10a.
 An examination of Jesus' teaching about cleansing in the upper room is crucial for understanding the doctrine so vital to the believer's experiential sanctification.

-In The Upper Room
+Back to The Upper Room

 The night before He went to the cross, our Lord celebrated the Passover meal with His disciples.
 In preparation for Passover, or any other formal meal, the conscientious Jew would first bathe and anoint himself with the culturally prescribed unguents.
 Etiquette dictated that the servants of the host would wash the feet of the guests upon their arrival.
-Unexpectedly, our Lord awaited arrival of all twelve disciples and the beginning of the meal before He arose to fulfill this menial task.
+Contrary to that norm, our Lord awaited the arrival of all twelve disciples and the beginning of the meal before He arose to fulfill this menial task.